-- 1. Click the file to open it in preview. - 2.
-Click Edit with. - 3.
-Select the application in which you want to edit your file. - 4.
-Make your changes and then save your file in the desktop application. - 5.
+- 1. Go to the page containing the attached file. - 2.
+Click the file to open it in preview. - 3.
+Click Edit with. - 4.
+Select the application in which you want to edit your file. - 5.
+Make your changes and then save your file in the desktop application. - 6.
 In Confluence, click Upload to confirm you want to save the edited file as a new version.